Royals (song): Release

 Lorde self-released "Royals" for free download in conjunction with The Love Club EP on SoundCloud on 22 November 2012.
 She released the EP for no cost because people her age are less likely to have access to a credit card.
 The song garnered an immediate reaction on social media and that December, "Royals" had its first radio broadcast on New Zealand radio station George FM.
-On 8 March 2013, UMG removed "Royals" from SoundCloud and release it to online stores in New Zealand and Australia.
+On 8 March 2013, UMG removed "Royals" from SoundCloud and released it to online stores in New Zealand and Australia.
 Lava and Republic Records released it to US radio on 3 June 2013.

 According to Jason Flom, president of Lava Records, a key step to popularising "Royals" internationally was its addition to a Spotify playlist curated by American entrepreneur Sean Parker on 2 April 2013.
 The song later debuted on Spotify's Viral Chart, which lists the most popular songs among the service's users.
 "Royals" peaked at number one in May 2013.
 Two months later, the song was sent to alternative radio stations in the United States and on 13 August 2013, it was sent to contemporary hit radio stations.
 On September 3, 2013, “Royals” was released to rhythmic contemporary radio in the US.
 In other regions, "Royals" was made available in August 2013, and in the United Kingdom it was released on 20 October 2013.

 "Royals" was also promoted through remixes released in partnership with artists The Weeknd, Rick Ross, Wale, and T-Pain.
 The latter's remix received criticism for making changes to the lyrics, and according to MTV, turning the "original's anti-bling sentiments into a celebration of the extravagant life".